 Poverty can impact many aspects of a child's health and well-being.
-Children in poverty have lower academic achievement and higher rates of high-school dropout, accidents, injuries and food insecurity compared with their more affluent peers.15 Additionally, living in poverty as a child can affect health throughout a person's lifespan.15 In this service area, 30.9% of Al/AN children under age six live in households below poverty level compared with 11.8% of children in the general population.
-Among children 6-17 years of age in this service area, 14.8% of Al/ANs live in households below poverty level compared with 9.8% of all children.
+Children in poverty have lower academic achievement and higher rates of high-school dropout, accidents, injuries and food insecurity compared with their more affluent peers.15 Additionally, living in poverty as a child can affect health throughout a person's lifespan.15 In this service area, 27.0% of Al/AN children under age six live in households below the poverty level compared with 23.2% of children in the general population.
+Among children 6-17 years of age in this service area, 23.7% of Al/ANs and 21.6% of the general population live in households below the poverty level.